sharetribe/flex-docs/src/docs/tutorial/introduction/index.md

 Saunatime marketplace to CottageDays marketplace.
 At the end of this part, we deploy CottageDays marketplace to Heroku.

-**Part 2: beyond FTW-daily template**<br /> Part 2 goes beyond intial
+**Part 2: beyond FTW-daily template**<br /> Part 2 goes beyond initial
 features of FTW-daily repository.
-You learn how to extend listing entities with your own data, modify email templates and modify transaction process.
+You learn how to extend listing entities with your own data, modify email templates and modify the transaction process.

 > **Note**: Part 2 is not yet ready.